temporalio/documentation/docs/namespaces.md

 - Update information and configuration for a registered Namespace on your Temporal Cluster:

   - With tctl: [`tctl namespace update`](/tctl-v1/namespace#update)
-  - Use the [`UpdateNamespace` API]9(/application-development/features#namespaces) to update configuration on a Namespace.
+  - Use the [`UpdateNamespace` API](/application-development/features#namespaces) to update configuration on a Namespace.

 - Get details for a registered Namespace on your Temporal Cluster:

   - With tctl: [`tctl namespace describe`](/tctl-v1/namespace#describe)
-  - Use the `DescribeNamespace` API to return information and configuration details for a registered Namespace.
+  - Use the [`DescribeNamespace` API](/application-development/features#namespaces) to return information and configuration details for a registered Namespace.

 - Get details for all registered Namespaces on your Temporal Cluster:

   - With tctl: [`tctl namespace list`](/tctl-v1/namespace#list)
-  - Use the `ListNamespace` API to return information and configuration details for all registered Namespaces on your Temporal Cluster.
+  - Use the [`ListNamespace` API](/application-development/features#namespaces) to return information and configuration details for all registered Namespaces on your Temporal Cluster.

-- Deprecate a Namespace: The `DeprecateNamespace` API updates the state of a registered Namespace to "DEPRECATED".
+- Deprecate a Namespace: The [`DeprecateNamespace` API](/application-development/features#namespaces) updates the state of a registered Namespace to "DEPRECATED".
 Once a Namespace is deprecated, you cannot start new Workflow Executions on it.
 All existing and running Workflow Executions on a deprecated Namespace will continue to run.

-- Delete a Namespace:
+- Delete a Namespace: Deletes a Namespace and all Workflow Executions on the Namespace.
+Note that this API is supported for Temporal Server version 1.17 and later.
 - With tctl: [`tctl namespace delete`](/tctl-next/namespace#delete).
 Note that this feature is only available in the [tctl v2.0.0-beta](https://github.com/temporalio/tctl#trying-out-new-tctl-v200-beta-with-updated-ux).
-- Use the `DeleteNamespace` API to delete a registered Namespaces.
+- Use the [`DeleteNamespace` API](/application-development/features#namespaces) to delete a registered Namespaces.
 All the running Workflow Executions on a deleted Namespace are also deleted.

 ### Setting